Mortgage Products

 Variable rate

-Some HELOCs may have a variable rate, which can fluctuate as market interest rates change.
-When your HELOC's rate changes, your payment will also change.
+Some HELOCs may have a variable rate that can fluctuate as market interest rates change.
+When the interest rate on your HELOC changes, your payment will also change.

-Variable-rate HELOCs usually have two rate caps.
-The periodic cap limits how much your rate can increase each time it's adjusted.
-The lifetime cap sets the maximum rate you'll be charged, even if market rates are higher.
+Variable-rate HELOCs typically have two types of rate cap: the periodic cap limits how much your rate can increase each time it's adjusted, and the lifetime cap sets the maximum rate you'll be charged, even if market rates go higher.

-You'll only be charged interest for the loan amount of your HELOC that you draw.
+You'll only be charged interest for the loan amount of your HELOC that you draw, not the full balance available to you.

 HELOC draw period

-Your draw period is a set time frame, usually 5, 7 or 10 years, during which you can borrow funds from your HELOC.
-You'll typically have to make a HELOC minimum payment during your draw period if you draw any funds.
-You may be allowed to make interest-only payments during this period.
-If you repay funds during your draw period, you typically will be able to draw those funds again.
+Your draw period is a set time frame of usually 5, 7, or 10 years during which you can borrow funds from your HELOC.
+You'll typically have to make a minimum payment during your draw period if you draw any funds from the line of credit.
+You may be allowed to make interest-only payments during this period, depending on your lender’s terms and requirements.
+If you repay any part of your loan balance during your draw period, you will typically be able to draw those funds again if you need them.

 Your home equity line of credit repayment period is a set time frame during which you'll have to repay the funds that you borrowed.
 Your repayment term's length depends on how your HELOC is structured.
 During this period, your monthly payment will include principal and interest.

-Your repayment period starts when your draw period ends, unless your lender approves an extension or you refinance your existing HELOC into a replacement HELOC with a new draw period.
+Your repayment period starts when your draw period ends unless your lender approves an extension, or you may be able to refinance your existing HELOC into a replacement HELOC with a new draw period.

 Paying back a HELOC may involve a balloon payment at the end of the draw or repayment period.
-The amount will be depend in part on how much you borrowed and repaid during your draw period.
+The amount will depend in part on how much you borrowed and repaid during your draw period.
+If you are required to make a balloon payment, you should plan ahead and budget for a payment that may be significantly larger than your minimum payment during your draw or repayment periods.
+Make sure you understand your lender’s requirements for repayment before you apply for a HELOC.

 Conversion option